 Coffee or juice will cost between 130,000 – 160,000 Vietnamese Dong, cheaper and tastier than going only for the observatory deck.

-Book tickets online to visit the tower and viewing deck and miss standing in queues.
+Book you ticket online to visit the tower and observation deck without queues.

 Vietnam is full of history, culture, and heritage.
-I found the following attractions to be fascinating, although a bit dark.
+I found the following Saigon tourist attractions to be fascinating, although a bit dark.

 » War Remnants Museum

 Now let’s talk about what to do in Saigon that is not so pretty, but you must visit.
 The War Remnants Museum is where to go in Saigon for a real history lesson.
 If you are from western countries, like us, you have likely learned the American version of the Vietnam War.
 In Saigon, you have the chance to listen to the other side of history, the Vietnamese version, and this one is hard to take.

 The first thing you need to learn, in Vietnam they don’t call it the Vietnam War, they call it the American War, and the result of the conflict you can see inside and outside of the museum.
 The consequences of this tragic war still affect the daily life of Vietnamese people.

 For me, the War Museum is one of the top things to do in Saigon, it’s not pleasant, it’s not beautiful, but is important to understand the history and how our politicians keep making the same geopolitical mistakes.

 The pass for the museum is valid for one day, which means you can go out, take a deep breath, have a coffee, and then come back to finish the visit.